egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 translate directly to the final analysis due to differences in the data structure.
-These differences will change the distribution of observations within categories, and will introduce a new random effect for waterbody (or system), which is not required for the single-waterbody pilot analysis.
+These differences will change the distribution of observations within categories, and will introduce a new random effect for water body (or system), which is not required for the single-water body pilot analysis.
 Due to these changes, the final analysis still requires model checking and may require changes to the model structure.

 ### 2.5.4 Data evaluation, exclusion, and missing data